As per the best practices, OKRs should be transparent to the whole organisation - transparency is one of the key pillars of OKR benefits.

 For such cases Gtmhub allows you to set custom permissions for your OKR cadence.

-By default planning sessions are visible to the whole organisation and each team member can create/update/delete objectives as long as they belong to a role that can manage OKRs.
+By default planning sessions are visible to the whole organization and each team member can create/update/delete objectives as long as they belong to a role with these particular rights.

 Changing permissions for planning sessions

-If you wish to change the default behaviour for a planning sessions, e.g. make it private to a certain group of people, or change who gets to create/update/delete objectives and key results within the session you can change the default permissions in order to achieve the desired results.
+If you wish to change the default behavior for a planning sessions, e.g. make it private to a certain group of people, or change who gets to create/update/delete OKRs within that session, you can easily do so.

 Use case: Objectives accessible to a limited group of users